OliiverHu/BenchmarkST_reproducbility/docs/source/Installation.rst

 Installation
 ============

 We strongly suggest to follow the installation instructions given by each method.
-We will also provide the .yaml file of our debugging environment in each subfolder.
+We will also provide the .yaml file of our debugging environment in each subfolder just for reference.

 ..
 ADEPT